Skip to content

 - A dead ball close to the 4-minute mid-quarter mark for substitutions

 - Referee’s discretion (injury, etc.)

-- In all divisions , a team may play with four players if five are not available.
+- A team may play with four players if five are not available.
 The opposing team may still play with five players.
-A team may not play with less than four players and will forfeit the game if it does not have four players ten minutes after the scheduled start time of the game or at some point during the game.
+A team may not play with less than four players and will forfeit the game if it does not have four players ten minutes after the scheduled start time of the game or less than four players at any point during the game.

 - If a team is playing with only five players and one fouls out, that player is not eligible to continue.
 If a team is playing with four players and one fouls out, the team must forfeit the game.

 - In all age groups, the game officials will meet with captains and coaches of both teams at mid-court before every game.

 - Players are required to remove all jewelry before the game.
 Girls may not wear hard hair clips.

 - A coach may discipline a player for team or conduct infractions, including benching the player for part or all of the game.
 If a coach determines that a player is to be benched, the opposing coach must be notified.
 League officials must be notified of any infractions severe enough to require benching or other disciplinary action.

 - This is a recreational league!
 Every player’s enjoyment and development is the top priority!

 - In these age groups, a three-point shot will not be used.